• Skip to primary navigation

 Today we tour Cairo, the greatest metropolis of the Middle East, to explore the highlights of Islamic Cairo.
 In the morning we visit the alabaster Mohammed Ali Mosque on the Citadel overlooking the modern downtown.
 Then we will head to the rarely-visited Gayer-Anderson House, the former home of Great Britain’s last pasha.
 This unique house served as a location in the James Bond film, The Spy Who Loved Me.
 In the afternoon we will tour the classical Egyptian Museum at Tahrir Square, including the fabulous jewels of King Tutankhamon.
 We will also allow some independent time in the Museum for those who want to explore other corners of this vast museum.

-Tonight we will enjoy our farewell dinner, and share stories about the week we’ve just experienced together in this unique land.
+Tonight, we will enjoy our farewell dinner, and share stories about the week we’ve just experienced together in this unique land.

 Day 12: Departure Day or Start Extension

-Transfers will be provided from our hotel to Cairo Airport for travelers departing today.
 If you have an evening flight, join the optional Cairo City Tour.
-It includes some or all of the old Coptic churches, the Hanging Church of St Mary, Abu Serga Church, Ben Ezra Jewish synagogue, and the new National Museum of Ancient Civilization which hosts the Royal Mummies.
+It includes the Coptic Hanging Church of St Mary, Abu Serga Church, Ben Ezra Jewish synagogue, and the new National Museum of Ancient Civilization which hosts the Royal Mummies.
 The cost includes entrance fees, transportation, and a private guide for our group.
 Tour typically starts at 9 am and concludes at our group hotel by 3 pm.

 Price Includes